Zion Narrows Hike: Everything You Need to Know

 Even though the tall, narrow canyon will block much of the sun, you will still be exposed to direct sunlight in certain sections.
 We recommend bringing a long-sleeved sun shirt, sunscreen, a hat, and lip balm.

 TIPS FOR HIKING THE NARROWS (Section heading)

 In addition to the advice above, here are some extra tips to make your Narrows excursion safer and more comfortable:

-- Stay dry: You’ll be partially submerged in the water for much of the hike, so you’ll want to keep yourself and your belongings as dry as possible.
+- Stay Dry: You’ll be partially submerged in the water for much of the hike, so you’ll want to keep yourself and your belongings as dry as possible.
 Wear non-cotton layers, which will dry more quickly.
-For your belongings, bring them in a waterproof backpack or a drybag.
+Bring them in a waterproof backpack or a drybag for your belongings.

 Hike the Narrows With Wildland Trekking

 At Wildland Trekking, we offer a variety of hiking tours in the national parks of Southern Utah.
 Many of these tours combine Zion with highlights from other nearby parks, like the Grand Canyon and Bryce Canyon.
-We lead both inn-based and camping-based Zion Narrows day hikes that feature the greatest attractions from Utah’s Canyon Country and comfortable lodge-based and camping accommodations.
+We lead both inn-based and camping-based trips, allowing you to enjoy the Narrows and the greatest attractions of Utah’s Canyon Country from your choice of comfortable accommodations.

 If you have less time and want to get the most out of your experience, join us for one of our Zion Day Hike Tours.
 These tours are designed to maximize your day in the park with a guided hiking tour on one of Zion’s best trails.
 Regardless of your preferences, Wildland Trekking has an all-inclusive option for you.